docker/docs/content/accounts/_index.md

   description: Explore popular FAQ topics about organizations.
   icon: help
   link: /faq/admin/general-faqs/
+- title: Personal access tokens
+  description: Learn how to create and manage access tokens for your account.
+  icon: password
+  link: /security/for-developers/access-tokens/
+- title: Set up two-factor authentication
+  description: Add an extra layer of authentication to your Docker account.
+  link: /security/for-developers/2fa/
+  icon: phonelink_lock
 ---

-> **Beta**
+> **Early Access**
 >
-> Docker Home is in [public beta](/release-lifecycle/#beta) for select users.
-If your account isn't selected for public beta,
+> Docker Home is in [Early Access (EA)](/release-lifecycle/#early-access-ea) for select users.
+If your account isn't selected for EA,
 > you can manage your account settings, personal access tokens, and two-factor authentication for
 > your account in [Docker Hub](https://hub.docker.com/).
 { .restricted }

 You can create a Docker account to secure a Docker ID, which is a username for your account that lets you access Docker products.
 You can use your Docker account to sign in to Docker products like Docker Hub, Docker Desktop, or Docker Scout.
-You can manage the settings for your account in [Docker Home](https://app.docker.com/settings).
+You can manage centrally manage your [Docker account settings](https://app.docker.com/settings), as well as account security features.

 In this section, explore how you can create, manage, or update your account.